-University Hall is the home of Communication Disorders, Nursing, and Public Health.
+University Hall (below) is the home of Communication Disorders, Nursing, and Public Health.
 The Kinesiology Department is nearby in Wightman Gym.
-Biology, Chemistry, Computer Science, Environmental Science, Mathematics, and Physics are located in the Science Building.
+Biology, Chemistry, Computer Science, Environmental Science, Mathematics, and Physics are in the Science Building.

-The University President is Dr. Kathleen Waldron.
-The Provost and Vice President of Academic Affairs is Dr. Warren Sandmann.
+The University President is Dr. Richard Helldobler.
+The Acting Provost and Vice President of Academic Affairs is Dr. Sandra DeYoung.
 The Associate Provost for Academic Affairs is Dr. Sandra Hill.
 Danielle Liautaud-Watkins, JD, is the Associate Provost for Academic Development and Dr. Jonathan Lincoln, is the Associate Provost for Curriculum and International Affairs.